OCD

 The repeated thoughts or mental images inherent to obsessive-compulsive disorder commonly surround one of the following areas:

-• Germs/contamination – obsessive thoughts about being in contact with germs or contaminated with germs; can cause fear of shaking hands, using doorknobs/handles, etc.
+• Obsessive thoughts about being in contact with germs or contaminated with germs; can cause fear of shaking hands, using doorknobs/handles, etc.

-• Order and symmetry – ongoing thoughts and ruminations about having things in a particular and precise order (i.e. – putting items on desk perfectly lined up, or following an exact nighttime routine); usually includes beliefs that if particular order is not followed, disaster will occur (i.e. – he or she will fail the exam).
+• Order and symmetry are ongoing thoughts and ruminations about having things in a particular and precise order (e.g., putting items on the desk perfectly lined up, or following an exact nighttime routine).
+They usually include beliefs that if a particular order is not followed, disaster will occur (e.g., he or she will fail the exam).

-• Aggression or Violence – thoughts and/or mental images surrounding violent or aggressive acts toward self or others.
+• Thoughts and/or mental images surrounding violent or aggressive acts toward self or others.

-• Doubts – obsessive thoughts and doubts about certain acts being completed (i.e. – the door being locked or the oven being turned off); doubts lead to anxiety about catastrophe (i.e. – house burning down, home being burglarized, etc.)
+• Obsessive thoughts and doubts about certain acts being completed (i.e. – the door is locked or the oven is turned off); doubts lead to anxiety about catastrophe (i.e. – house burning down, home being burglarized, etc.).

 Compulsions